CartoDB/documentation/app/content/carto-user-manual/tutorials/identifying_marketing_target_area_based_merchant_sentiment_data.md

     ![Index score coffee sentiment height](/img/cloud-native-workspace/tutorials/tutorial18_map_cpg_sentiment_index_score_coffee_sentiment_height.png)

-14. To view both layers in separate viewport, click on "Switch to dual map view", and "3D view".
+14. To view both layers in a separate viewport, click on "Switch to dual map view", and "3D view".

     In the former viewport, hide the "Index score (coffee sentiment)" layer, in the latter viewport, hide the other two layers.